swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### API-level property wrappers

 Property wrapper that either accept an `@autoclosure` in their `init(wrappedValue:)` initializer or declare an `init(projectedValue:)` initializers will automatically become API-level wrappers.
-These wrappers become part of the function signature, and the property wrapper is initailized at the call-site of the function.
+These wrappers become part of the function signature, and the property wrapper is initialized at the call-site of the function.

 #### Function-body semantics